-I've seen no evidence to show that Mr P would've proceeded if Options had rejected his application.
-Mr P had no investment experience and very little knowledge of investments.
-He said what interested him about transferring his pension was the large returns that Caledonian told him about in 'their pitch'.
-Mr P said he thought Caledonian contacted him.
-I've seen no evidence Mr P had been seeking out any assistance or advice in relation to his pension.
-Although Mr P allowed Caledonian to visit him at home and was persuaded by them to make the SIPP application, I don't think it's fair and reasonable to say Mr P was sufficiently determined to make the transfer and the investment that he would've done so even if Options had refused to facilitate it.
+I've seen no evidence to show Mr P would've proceeded if Options had rejected his application.
+Mr P had no investment experience and said he was therefore reliant on advice.
+And he hadn't been seeking to move his pension prior to meeting Caledonian.
+So, I don't think it's fair and reasonable to say Mr P was sufficiently determined to make the transfer and the investment that he would've done so even if Options had refused to accept his introduction from Caledonian.

 I have not, in any event, seen any evidence that any other SIPP operator dealt with Caledonian.
 And any operator acting fairly and reasonably should've reached the conclusion that it shouldn't deal with Caledonian.
-I don't think it'd be fair to say Mr P shouldn't be compensated based on speculation that another SIPP operator might have made the same mistakes as Options.
+I don't think it'd be fair to say Mr P shouldn't be compensated based on speculation that another SIPP operator might have made the same mistakes as Options did.

 For similar reasons, I'm not persuaded Mr P shouldn't be compensated by Options, or his compensation should be reduced, because I haven't made the finding that the FPI bond investment, in itself, was not something Options should have accepted.
 Or because the benefits from Mr P's existing pension were lost once the transfer request was made.
 If Options had acted fairly and reasonably to meet its regulatory obligations and good industry practice, the application wouldn't have proceeded at all.
-So no transfer request or FPI bond investment would have been made.
+So, no transfer request or FPI bond investment would have been made.